 Complete sale lots are preferred.
 When there is insufficient quantity to make up a full lot, similar lines of fleece from different sources are bulked together to make a saleable lot.
-In such cases, the individual producer is paid on the basis of the quantity that he or she has contributed multiplied by the price per kilogram received for the complete sale lot.
+In such cases, the individual producer is paid on the basis of the quantity that they have contributed multiplied by the price per kilogram received for the complete sale lot.